kgulzina/CC-Research/README.md

 ## Backlog
 - Derive the real gradient function for maximization of loglkl_with_penalty()
-- Find a new distribution which takes into account facts about weights: 1.
-High correlation 2.Concentration around zero 3.Positiveness (Beta autoregressive process(?), or Gamma(?))
 - Matrix differentiation techniques: Book(!)/article(!)/Wolfram Alpha(?) - probably download
 - Write a function to assess the runtime of optim()